Plagiarism and fraud

 In the UvA’s ‘Regulations Governing Fraud and Plagiarism for UvA Students’, you can find out what the UvA defines as fraud and plagiarism and which rules you must follow when taking an exam or writing an essay or paper.

-Students at the Faculty of Law are subject to the Faculty of Law Examinations Regulations, article 5 instead of the above.
+Students at the Amsterdam Law School are subject to the Faculty of Law Examinations Regulations, article 5 instead of the above.

 Can you quote from someone else's work or use an image found on the internet for your thesis or dissertation?
 Who holds the copyright on a thesis that has been submitted or a research paper that has been completed?
 You can find answers to these and other questions in the University Library’s Copyright Information Site.